raspberrypilearning/cd-my-favourite-celebrity/en/step_6.md

-## Including YouTube videos in our webpage
+## Including YouTube videos in your webpage

 YouTube provides an easy way for you to include its videos in your webpage.
 Adding elements from other online sources is called **embedding**.
 Let's include a video about your celebrity.
 This example adds a video from Maddie's YouTube channel but you could add an interview, music video or movie trailer with your favourite celebrity.